Welcome, George Willoughby NAGA's new Executive Director.

-According to the NAGA bylaws, the Executive Director shall be the principal officer of the association and shall supervise the business, affairs and other officers of the association.
+The Board of Trustees would like to announce the appointment of George Willoughby to the office of Executive Director.
+George is a long-time member of NAGA and a participant in our annual Championship.
+His professional background will help grow NAGA. we'd like to thank Bradley Schubert for his time as the interim Executive Director during this process.
+Brad will continue his role as the Midwest Trustee.
+George will report directly to the Board of Trustees.
+According to the NAGA bylaws, the Executive Director shall be the association's principal officer and supervise the association's business, affairs, and other officers.
 The Executive Director shall preside at all meetings of the members and the board but shall have no voting rights with respect to actions by the board unless there is a tie or when necessary to effect a quorum.
-He/She may sign, as authorized by the Board or this Article, any deeds, mortgages, bonds, contracts or other legal instruments which the Board has authorized to be executed, except in cases where signing and execution thereof shall be expressly delegated by the Board, NAGA bylaws or by statute to some other office or agent of the association; and in general shall perform all duties related to the Executive Director.
-This is position has no-set annual salary but is set to earn 10% of amount of cash donations and awards to NAGA through fundraising.
+He/She may sign, as authorized by the Board or this Article, any deeds, mortgages, bonds, contracts, or other legal instruments which the Board has authorized to be executed, except in cases where signing and execution thereof shall be expressly delegated by the Board, NAGA bylaws or by statute to some other office or agent of the association; and in general shall perform all duties related to the Executive Director.
+This position has no set annual salary but is set to earn 10% of cash donations and awards to NAGA through fundraising. |

 About NAGA